describo/documentation/src/about.md

 ## 2023

-After extracting the RO Crate engine into a standalone component, Marco was able to revive the Describo Desktop application as well as create a web based application for users who didn't want, or weren't able, to install the desktop version.
+After extracting the RO Crate engine into a standalone component, Marco was able to revive the Describo Desktop application as well as create a web based application for users who needed basic RO-Crate editing capability.
 The component enabled the development of different tools for different users, all with a consistent user experience.
 And developers using the component weren't required to deal with the technical debt inherent in the design of Describo Online.

 This was also a key turning point in the direction of Describo in that it allowed users to decide how their environments should work without needing to accept compromises or decisions made by the